bgreenlee/sublime-github/README.md

     Update the gist open in the current editor.

-* **GitHub: Switch Accounts**

-    Switch to another GitHub account (see Adding Additional Accounts below)

 * **GitHub: Open Remote URL in Browser**

-    Open the current file's location in the repository in the browser. *Note:* Requires the Git plugin, available through the Package Manager.
+    Open the current file's location in the repository in the browser.
+    *Note:* Requires the Git plugin, available through the Package Manager.
 After installing, restart Sublime Text.

 * **GitHub: Copy Remote URL to Clipboard**

     Put the url of the current file's location in the repository into the clipboard.
     *Note:* Requires the Git plugin, available through the Package Manager.
 After installing, restart Sublime Text.

+* **GitHub: Blame**

+    Open the GitHub blame view of the current file in the browser *Note:* Requires the Git plugin, available through the Package Manager.
+After installing, restart Sublime Text.

+* **GitHub: History**

+    Open the GitHub commit history view of the current file in the browser.
+    *Note:* Requires the Git plugin, available through the Package Manager.
+After installing, restart Sublime Text.

+* **GitHub: Switch Accounts**

+    Switch to another GitHub account (see Adding Additional Accounts below)

 ## Adding Additional Accounts